jtnaughton/Photo-awards/README.md

 ## Design
 Purpose of the appplication: Provide a place where aspiring travel photographers can enter their work into a prestigious competition to recieve rewards and recognition for their work.

-Notes: I used my own photography for this application from my time spent in South America.
+**Notes**: I used my own photography for this application from my time spent in South America.

 Flow:

 1. Homepage Requirements:
-•	visually strking
+•	visually striking
 •	simple

 ![image](https://github.com/jtnaughton/Photo-awards/assets/80038241/8465b45c-7884-4304-a009-7ce9f24bc1a3)